panospd/artistbook/README.md

 To run the application:

-1. Clone the repo or download as zip
+1. Clone the repo or download as zip using the link: https://github.com/panospd/artistbook.git
 2. Navigate to the top directory where docker-compose.yml is
 3. Make sure you have docker and docker-compose installed
 4. Run docker-compose up and wait for docker to finish spinning up the containers